On this page:

 *Effective May 2, 2017 the required number of credits for the concurrent degree was raised from 34 to 36.
 Any students accepted into concurrent program after May 2, 2016 must complete 36 credits.

 Normal academic progress is the completion of eight courses in two consecutive semesters.
 Under the guidelines for academic standing established by the faculty, to remain in good standing, a student must satisfactorily complete at least 3 courses by the end of the first semester, 7 courses by the end of the second semester, 11 courses by the end of the third, 15 by the end of the fourth, 18 by the end of the fifth, 22 by the end of the sixth, 26 by the end of the seventh and 30 courses to graduate after eight semesters.
 (Note: A course recorded as "Incomplete" has not yet been satisfactorily completed and cannot, therefore, be counted in calculations of academic standing.)
 In addition, a student will satisfactorily complete a minimum of seven (7) courses in any two consecutive semesters.
-Students who do not meet these requirements will have their cases referred to the Committee on Academic Standing for action which may result in academic status of Warning, Serious Warning or Dismissal.
-Academic status of Warning, Serious Warning, and Dismissal will be noted permanently on a student's transcript.
+Students who do not meet these requirements will have their cases referred to the Committee on Academic Standing for action which may result in academic status of Warning, Serious Warning or Suspension/Dismissal.
+Academic status of Suspension and Dismissal will be noted permanently on a student's transcript.
 A student may not be enrolled in fewer than three (3) courses in any semester without written permission from the Dean of the College for short work.

 Academic standing is determined only on the basis of courses completed at Brown, including, as of summer 2000, credits earned in the Brown Summer Session, and as of 2016 post-matriculation transfer credits.
 Pre-Brown Transfer credit and A.P. credit do not figure in the determination of academic standing.
 Transfer credit for courses taken at other institutions, either in this country or abroad, may be granted by the Committee on Academic Standing on the recommendation of a department and, in the case of courses qualifying for concentration credit, on the recommendation of the student's concentration advisor.